 7 // Avoid prolonged exposure to the sun.
 Just like your skin, the sun isn't necessarily good for your hair color.
 Try wearing a hat if you'll be spending a long time in the sun.
 There are also UV protection sprays for your hair.
-I don't have a ton of experience with them but I have been using this one for a few months now.
-It definitely seems to be doing it's job, although I must say the smell is something I had to get used to.
+I have been using Sparks Color Care Protecting Spray for a few months now.
+Highly recommended!